-I follow in a line of remarkable leaders among them: Prof Odhiambo, Prof Owino (RIP), Dr. Were and most recently Prof. Weke.
-They had all faced this moment, each at a critical juncture in the school’s history.
+I follow in a line of remarkable leaders among them: Prof Odhiambo, Prof Owino (RIP), Dr. Hudson Were and most recently Prof. Patrick Weke.
+They had all faced this moment, each at a critical juncture in the departments’ history.
 Like myself today, they must have pondered what the years ahead would hold at the helm of this dynamic school.
-Each made important and lasting contributions to our common enterprise in upholding the school’s highest aspirations.
+Each made important and lasting contributions to our common enterprise in upholding the department’s highest aspirations.

 GOD BLESS YOU, GOD BLESS SOM, AND GOD BLESS UON.